Chavela Vargas: Appearances in film

 Vargas is featured in many of Almodóvar's films, including La flor de mi secreto in both song and video.
 She said, however, that acting was not her ambition, although she had previously participated in films such as the 1967 movie La Soldadera.
 Vargas also appeared in Frida, singing "La Llorona" ("The Weeping Woman").
 Her classic "Paloma Negra" ("Black Dove") was also included in the soundtrack of the film.
-She appeared in Alejandro González Iñárritu's Babel, singing "Tú me acostumbraste" ("I got used to you"), a bolero by Frank Domínguez.
+She appeared in Alejandro González Iñárritu's Babel, singing "Tú me acostumbraste" ("You got me used to"), a bolero by Frank Domínguez.

 On 10 February 2017, the biographical film Chavela debuted.
 Directed by Catherine Gund and Daresha Kyi, the film features Pedro Almodóvar, Elena Benarroch and Miguel Bosé among others.

 Death and legacy

-Chavela Vargas had been hospitalized for several weeks as a result of respiratory problems.
-She died in Cuernavaca, Mexico.
-According her official Facebook page, her last words were "I leave with Mexico in my heart."
+Chavela Vargas died in Cuernavaca, Mexico, after being hospitalized for several weeks due to respiratory issues.
+Her official Facebook page reported that her final words were, "I leave with Mexico in my heart."

+On August 6, 2012, Chavela’s funeral was held in Plaza Garibaldi in the center of Mexico city.
+The film Chavela included footage of her funeral.
+Hundreds of fans and loved ones gathered in order to honor her legacy where they played her music and drank her favorite drink, tequila.
+Chavela's ashes were scattered in Chalchi Hills, Morelos, Mexico.

+The film Chavela mentions that after her new found popularity in Spain, she no longer rejected the word “lesbian” despite having previously been offended by the term.
+In the film, Chavela states that there is no longer a need to be scared about defining herself as a lesbian, and embraced being open about who you are.
+In the film, one of the last statements she makes is that “My song is dedicated to all the women of the world: Mothers, daughters, sisters, wives, friends, and lovers.”

+A slogan that she lived by and would often tell her fans was “Human beings love, and that’s all that matters.
+Don’t ask them who they love or why.”
+She had categorized the person she was before leaving for Mexico as Isabella, someone that she held dear.
+Whereas ‘Chavela’ was born in 1942 when she moved to Mexico and was someone who was “Cabrona.”
+In the persona of Chavela, she found a safety net for herself that allowed her to continue living despite the turmoil she had faced.
+In one of her last interviews in the film, she states, “When you’re true to yourself, you win in the end.”

 On 17 April 2013, Google celebrated her 94th birthday with a Google Doodle.

 In August 2019, Vargas was one of the honorees inducted in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."